 Sent my MS to a couple of Beta Readers - you can find these on fiver / instagram /twitter

 Researched YA agents and tried to network with them before submitting to any more publishers.

 Looked for similar opportunities - here are some upcoming opportunities for Black writers - https://www.bookclubbish.com/call-for-black-authors/

 Spent some time away from my MS and then went back in for editing.

 Read YA books to see what is currently being published - follow some Bookstagram accounts to see what books people are recommending.

 Looked at some of my favourite YA books to see who published them and visited their websites to see if they were accepting submissions.

 Some information about Hashtag Blak.

 Hashtag Blak is an imprint of award winning publishing house Hashtag Press.
-The publishing house is ran by three amazing women Abiola Bello, Helen Lewis and Luisa Maria, they aim to publish and give a platform to under - represented voices.
+The publishing house is ran by two amazing women Abiola Bello and Helen Lewis they aim to publish and give a platform to under - represented voices.
 Visit the website to find out more www.hashtagblak.co.uk